 You will need a notarized statement from the physician that performed the complete surgery.
-The statement must be on the official letterhead of the hospital or clinic, and must declare that the “complete” surgery was performed and state the correct sex of the patient.
+The statement must be on the official letterhead of the hospital or clinic and must declare that the “complete” surgery was performed and state the correct sex of the patient.
 The statement must also include the date and place of birth of the patient.
 Once I receive this document, I will send you an affidavit to be signed in the presence of a notary public.
 You would then return the signed affidavit, along with the $30.00 fee and a photocopy of your picture ID.
 If there is also a legal name change involved, you would have to send us a certified copy of the court order for the legal name change.

-Office open to public: Monday through Friday
+Office open to the public: Monday through Friday

 12:30 PM to 4:00 PM

 Recorded message 401-222-2811

 State of RHODE ISLAND